MaverickMandir/.github/profile/README.md

 -->

 ## Mission
-Modernize, decolonize, decontaminate & revive Vedic Schooling with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.
+Modernize, decolonize, decontaminate & revive aspects of Vedic Schooling(Such as discussion, debate etc.) with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.

 ## Curriculum
 ### Literacy(साक्षरता):